devspace-sh/devspace/docs/versioned_docs/version-5.3/commands/devspace_dev.md

 ```
       --allow-cyclic           When enabled allows cyclic dependencies
       --build-sequential       Builds the images one after another instead of in parallel
-      --dependency strings     Deploys only the specific named dependencies
       --deployments string     Only deploy a specifc deployment (You can specify multiple deployments comma-separated
+      --exit-after-deploy      Exits the command after building the images and deploying the project
-  -b, --force-build            Forces to (re-)build every image
+  -b, --force-build            Forces to build every image
       --force-dependencies     Forces to re-evaluate dependencies (use with --force-build --force-deploy to actually force building & deployment of dependencies) (default true)
-  -d, --force-deploy           Forces to (re-)deploy every deployment
+  -d, --force-deploy           Forces to deploy every deployment
-  -h, --help                   help for deploy
+  -h, --help                   help for dev
+  -i, --interactive            Enable interactive mode for images (overrides entrypoint with sleep command) and start terminal proxy
+      --open                   Open defined URLs in the browser, if defined (default true)
+      --portforwarding         Enable port forwarding (default true)
+      --print-sync             If enabled will print the sync log to the terminal
       --restore-vars           If true will restore the variables from kubernetes before loading the config
       --save-vars              If true will save the variables to kubernetes after loading the config
       --skip-build             Skips building of images
-      --skip-deploy            Skips deploying and only builds images
+  -x, --skip-pipeline          Skips build & deployment and only starts sync, portforwarding & terminal
       --skip-push              Skips image pushing, useful for minikube deployment
+      --sync                   Enable code synchronization (default true)
+  -t, --terminal               Open a terminal instead of showing logs
-      --timeout int            Timeout until deploy should stop waiting (default 120)
+      --timeout int            Timeout until dev should stop waiting and fail (default 120)
+      --ui                     Start the ui server (default true)
       --vars-secret string     The secret to restore/save the variables from/to, if --restore-vars or --save-vars is enabled (default "devspace-vars")
       --verbose-dependencies   Deploys the dependencies verbosely
+      --verbose-sync           When enabled the sync will log every file change
-      --wait                   If true will wait for pods to be running or fails after given timeout
+      --wait                   If true will wait first for pods to be running or fails after given timeout
 ```